Important FOMC/FED Meeting Dates

-As an investor, being aware of the dates of the upcoming FOMC meetings is key to being able to make informed trading decisions.
-As a key financial event, the Federal Open Market Committee meetings are among the most high impact dates on the economic calendar and can have a significant effect upon asset prices and liquidity in the markets.
-Being aware of the FOMC calendar will let traders know when these meetings will occur and enable them to either minimise their risk or maximise their profits based on their predictions of the outcome.
+As an investor, being aware of the dates of the upcoming Federal Open Market Committee (FOMC) meetings is key to being able to make informed trading decisions.
+As a key financial event, the meetings are among the most high-impact dates on the economic calendar, and can have a significant effect on asset prices and liquidity in the markets.
+Being aware of the FOMC calendar will let traders know when these meetings will occur, so enabling them to either minimise their risk or maximise their profits based on their predictions of the outcome.
 As the FOMC announces the decisions taken by the US Federal Reserve about interest rates, these meetings are especially important for Forex traders because of the impact on USD currency pairings.

 What is the FOMC?

-The FOMC or Federal Open Market Committee is the Federal Reserve System’s body for monetary policymaking.
-In December 1913, the Fed or Federal Reserve System was created by President Woodrow Wilson and the US Congress as the Central Bank of the United States.
-The purpose of the Federal Reserve System is to attempt to achieve stable prices, moderate long-term interest rates and maximum employment.
+The FOMC, or Federal Open Market Committee, is the Federal Reserve System’s body for monetary policymaking.
+In December 1913, the Federal Reserve System (“the Fed”) was created by President Woodrow Wilson and the US Congress as the Central Bank of the United States.
+The purpose of the Fed is to attempt to achieve stable prices, moderate long-term interest rates and maximum employment.
 In general, policy is conducted by the FOMC by altering short-term interest rate levels to take into account economic outlook changes.
 Since 2009, large-scale purchases of securities have also been used by the FOMC in an attempt to improve economic conditions and support financial recovery by lowering long-term interest rates.
-The 3 monetary policy tools are controlled by the Federal Reserve: Reserve requirements, the discount rate and open market operations, and this allows the Fed to influence the supply and demand for balances held at Federal Reserve Banks by depositary institutions and thus alters the interest rate.
-In turn, the FOMC rate decision has a significant effect on other economic variables including rates of foreign exchange, short-term interest rates, the price of services and goods and even employment.
+The three monetary policy tools are controlled by the Federal Reserve: reserve requirements, the discount rate, and open market operations.
+These allow the Fed to influence the supply of and demand for balances held at Federal Reserve Banks by depositary institutions, and thus alter the interest rate.
+In turn, the FOMC rate decision has a significant effect on other economic variables, including rates of foreign exchange, short-term interest rates, the price of services and goods, and even employment.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|